About the Series

 Each year Ithaca College hosts an individual representing one or more of the significant professions associated with the communications industry.
 Leading figures in print and broadcast journalism are the primary focus.
 This program is funded through the generosity of the Park Foundation.

-Her lecture will also serve as the keynote to this year’s Media for Social Responsibility course focusing on Media and Body Image.
+Their lecture will also serve as the keynote to this year’s Media for Social Responsibility course focusing on Women Working Behind the Scenes.